Be exalted, God, above the heavens. Let your glory be over all the earth. Psalm 57:11

 For the Chief Musician.
 To the tune of “Do Not Destroy.”
 A poem by David, when he fled from Saul, in the cave.

-1 Be merciful to me, God, be merciful to me,
+1 Be merciful to me, O God,

 Yes, in the shadow of your wings, I will take refuge,